turingschool/front-end-curriculum/lessons/module-1/repeater-hub.md

 * **#the_repeaters**: A community of Turing students and alumni who have repeated or are currently repeating a module.

 ## Goal Tracking
 Watch [this video](https://www.youtube.com/watch?t=16&v=U4IU-y9-J8Q&feature=youtu.be) on creating SMART Goals.
 Then, add your name to [this Goals Document](https://docs.google.com/spreadsheets/d/14CnFCMSFyadbPoMP_ii0NnxQRoZnXKDT2JP-n56yZq8/edit?usp=sharing) and fill out your goal for Intermission.
 We will check in on these goals on the Monday of Week 1.

 ## Gear Ups and Professional Development
 Weeks 1 and 5 of Gear Up lessons are optional.
 All PD sessions (including the Giving & Receiving Feedback lesson) are optional.
 You will have a new set of prompts for your PD Journal.
 You can find the new prompts and more information [here](https://careerdev.turing.io/module_one/m1_PD_repeat_plan).

 ## Repeater Fam Time
 In lieu of PD, there is **Repeater Fam** time on the calendar.
-This is time for repeaters to use as they wish.
-You can spend that time on a zoom call reflecting on your week.
-You can spend it working together on mythical creatures.
-You can use it to play games and get to know each other better.
-It's your time, do what you want with it!
-Our only ask is that this time is spent in an intentional and collaborative way.
+During this time, you will join a zoom call to connect with each other, reflect on the past week, and create goals for the current week.
 Instructors will not join any of these calls.
+During the calls, we ask that you fill out [this Goals Document](https://docs.google.com/spreadsheets/d/14CnFCMSFyadbPoMP_ii0NnxQRoZnXKDT2JP-n56yZq8/edit?usp=sharing) for the appropriate week.

 ## Alternative Learning Opportunities
 We want you to feel empowered to skip some classes if you feel like there is a better way to spend your time. **You can choose to miss up to 3 classes from the first two weeks of the inning.** (See below for list of classes.)